jembi/openhim-mediator-mapping/docs/Setup.md

 }
 ```

 The root `input` property is used to define the mapping of the incoming document and populate/build the outgoing object.
-The `constants` property is used to make reference to the `constants.json` schema for using static values that doesn't come from the incoming document.
+The `constants` property is used to make reference to the `constants.json` schema for using static values that do not come from the incoming document.

 The structure for both these properties are the same and are defined as below.